Dorian forces Bahamas to find new schools for 10,000 displaced students

 Due to a computer glitch, students at the sports arena were unable to find out where on New Providence Island, home of the capital, they would go to school this year.
 Many said they were told to return the next day.

-Officials said they hoped less than 10,000 students would need placements.
+Officials said they hoped fewer than 10,000 students would need placements.
 They plan to distribute them at schools across the islands with a total of 400,000 residents.

 Public schools on most islands opened on Sept.
 9, a week behind schedule.
 Schools remained shut on Abaco and Grand Bahama, two of the hardest-hit northern islands.

-Engineers were still assessing the safety of school buildings on Grand Bahama, even as the new tropical storm headed toward the northern islands; heavy rainfall was expected.
+Engineers were still assessing the safety of school buildings on Grand Bahama.

+“The union’s position is that no teacher, and by extension no student, is going to enter any of those buildings until an engineer is able to say to that those schools are structurally sound,” said Wilson.

 “Our role is to get kids in schools so that they’re not further disadvantaged or further traumatized,” said Lorraine Armbrister, permanent secretary of the Ministry of Education.
 “We want to normalize their lives as soon as possible.”